hindman/short-con/README.md

     Pieces = Enum('Pieces', d)

 But even that solution is more than one usually wants.
-We started with the very simple goal of removing (often repeated) magic strings, numbers, and other simple values from the code and grouping those values in meaningful ways.
+We started with the very simple goal of removing magic strings, numbers, and other simple values from the code and grouping those values in meaningful ways.
 But we ended up being forced to deal with an intermediate object that serves almost no purpose.
-Every time you want access to an underlying value, you have to dig down an extra level: for example, `Pieces.QUEEN.value` as opposed to just `Pieces.QUEEN`.
-The primitive value (an immutable string) is already constant robust enough for the vast majority of use cases.
+Every time you want access to an underlying value, you have to dig down an extra
+level: for example, `Pieces.QUEEN.value` as opposed to just `Pieces.QUEEN`.
+The primitive value (an immutable string) is already constant-enough and robust-enough for the vast majority of use cases.
 Very little is gained by forcing coders to interact with an intermediate `enum` object that was never a goal to begin with.